Clutch Repair, Service & Replacement

 In a manual transmission, the clutch is extremely important because it tells what speed the vehicle should run.
 In addition, there are specific situations the clutch control should be used.
 The clutch is basically used in 4 ways – stopping, changing the gear, moving off and controlling the vehicle at slow speed.

+Don’t ride the clutch.
 Fairly often, the clutch control is used to manipulate the acceleration of the car when driving at a low gear or speed.
 It is also used to minimize acceleration when the car starts from a complete rest or slow start.
 This can be accomplished when the clutch slips wherein the friction caused by the clutch plate makes the shaft equalize as the car gains speed.

 When driving a manual transmission, it is essential to use the clutch more slowly than usual, while at the same time revving up the engine higher.
 When there are extreme road conditions such as snow or rain, how to use the clutch is imperative.
 In a normal situation, you need to slow the engagement of the clutch as the gear increases, which, in turn, will prevent the engine from stalling.
-This, in turn can cause the wheels and car to spin.
+This, in turn, can cause the wheels and car to spin.

 or manual.
-One of the main problems may be a worn out clutch.
+One of the main problems maybe a worn-out clutch.
 Due to the constant friction applied to the plates, the friction material starts to wear off causing the clutch to slip.

 If the clutch is not smoothly switching gears, odd sounds will occur when changing gears or the clutch pedaling translation will necessitate service and repair.

-CONTACT US TODAY FOR A FREE CLUTCH REPAIR OR REPLACEMENT ESTIMATE
+FREE CLUTCH REPAIR OR CLUTCH REPLACEMENT QUOTE

 We can diagnose the clutch problem and provide the service and repair needed quickly and affordably.
-Simply call us in Katy at(281)392-5060, or our shop in Houston at 281-884-3825.
+Simply call us in Katy, Kingwood, Houston, or Montgomery.